Ninja-Squad/ninja-squad.github.com/_posts/2017-07-14-http-client-module.md

 This is something you probably repeat a lot of times in your services, as every request needs it.

-The new module introduces a very interesting feature: the interceptors.
+The new module introduces a very interesting feature: interceptors.
-These interceptors are called for every request and response, and allow to easily handle tasks like adding a header to every request, or handling error in a generic away for example.
+These interceptors are called for every request and response, and allow to easily handle tasks like adding a header to every request, or handling errors in a generic way for example.

 First create your interceptor: